-6.3 Accessing Custom MBeans from an Administration Console Extension
+6.3 Accessing Custom MBeans from an Administration Console Extension ccessing Cu stom MBeans from an Ad Iministration C Console Extension

 You can extend the WebLogic Server Administration Console by creating Java Server Pages (JSPs) that conform to a specific template.
 Your JSP can include JMX code that connects to the JVM platform MBean server, the WebLogic Server Runtime MBean Server, or the Domain Runtime MBean Server and looks up your MBeans.